garysweaver/irie/README.md

       # comma-delimited if you want more than :json, e.g. :json, :html
       respond_to :json, :html

     end

+##### Parent/Ancestor Class Definition Not Supported

+Have had issues with putting `acts_as_restful_json` in parent/ancestor class, so even though it seems like it would be a good idea at first to move it into a shared parent controller, please keep it in each individual controller, e.g.:

+Don't do this:

+    class ServiceController < ApplicationController
+      acts_as_restful_json
+    end

+    class FoobarsController < ServiceController
+      acts_as_restful_json
+    end

+It may appear to work when using the same controller, but when you make requests to more than one controller sharing the same parent/ancestor that define `acts_as_restful_json`, it may fail in very strange ways that are hard to diagnose from the error message.

+Do this instead:

+    class FoobarsController < ApplicationController
+      acts_as_restful_json
+    end

 #### Default Filtering by Attribute(s)